Shiver Me Timbers! You’ll Love This Pirate Unit Study

 – Using your chart from the previous activity, make a bar graph of how many objects floated and how many sank.
 (Math)

 – Knot-tying skills are a must for any sailor- including pirates.
-Using a piece of rope or clothesline, learn how to tie a roof knot, a bowline, and another knot of your choice.
+Using a rope or clothesline, learn how to tie a roof knot, a bowline, and another knot of your choice.
 (Life Skills)

 – Use “A Ballad for Captain Kidd” as copywork.
 Listen to the song several times and lead a family sing-along.
 (History, Language Arts, Music)

 – Pirates had their own language.
-Look up the meanings of these terms and note them in your history notebook: (Language Arts, History, Social Studies)
+Look up the meanings of these terms and note them in your history notebook.
+(Language Arts, History, Social Studies)

 To go on the account